JKirchartz/jkirchartz.github.com/_posts/2010-11-19-great-internet-migratory-box-of.md

- I received the box code-named [_Baltimore Bazaar_](http://tgimboej.org/Box_Code:_Baltimore_Bazaar) a few days ago & busted it open immediately; nothing really caught my eye in there, a few motors, a batter charger and a bunch of small components EVERYWHERE.
+ I received the box code-named [_Baltimore Bazaar_](http://tgimboej.org/Box_Code:_Baltimore_Bazaar) a few days ago & busted it open immediately; nothing really caught my eye in there, a few motors, a battery charger and a bunch of small components EVERYWHERE.
 I had to pick a bunch of capacitors and screws out of one of the motors I decided to play with, but there was nothing in there I really wanted or needed.